 The same reason we kept the iPhone 12 in the first category over the iPhone 13 is the same reason why we are keeping the iPhone 12 Mini here instead of the iPhone 13 Mini.
 There just aren’t enough upgrades on the 13 Mini to justify it over the 12 Mini.

-If you want the absolute cheapest iPhone possible (that’s not used or several years old), the 2020 edition of the iPhone SE is the only sub-$400 iPhone around.
+If you want the absolute cheapest iPhone possible (that’s not used or several years old), the iPhone SE 3 (2022) is the only sub-$430 iPhone around.
 It may lack the flashier all-screen design of the other iPhones listed here, but it comes in a petite size, and in this age of constant mask-wearing, having Touch ID instead of Face ID may actually be appealing to consumers.
 In fact, there are people who would actually very strongly prefer the familiar Touch ID and home button setup, and for them, the iPhone SE 3 (2022) is the only real option left.

 No matter which iPhone you choose, you’ll be well served

 Even though we here at XDA have a soft spot for Android and all the customization the platform brings, we can concede that when it comes to providing software updates in a timely and long-term manner, Apple does a much better job with the iPhone.
-With the exception of the iPhone 8, every iPhone we listed here will be guaranteed to get iOS updates for at least four to five years, if not more.
+While we’re partial to the iPhone 13 Pro or iPhone 12, any of the devices on this list will serve you well.